 In 1975, the final version of the street and road course was introduced, with the building of a new highway requiring a revised section of road to end the lap.
 This course measured 6.7 miles but was no less testing for its reduced length.
 The World Championships continued to visit until 1982 (though not for the 500cc machinery after 1977) before being dropped in favour of a European Championship round.

 The revised course also heralded the reintroduction of car racing alongside the motorbikes.
 The European Touring Car Championship held a regular round here, with BMWs proving dominant until Tom Walkinshaw's fearsome Jaguar XJS cars ran out winners for three years in a row between 1982 and '84.
 Then it was the turn of the big turbo Volvos to clatter their way between the Armco barriers to victory in front of enormous crowds.

 It was perhaps inevitable that this throwback to a forgotten era of racing would some day come to an end and, with the writing firmly on the wall, event organisers looked to a more permanent solution.
 In 1985, construction began on a new purpose-built circuit on a site within the bounds of the 1930s circuit, though using none of its roads.
 Thousands of trees were felled and replanted elsewhere and there was considerable landscaping required, but gradually the new circuit emerged.

 The new Brno Circuit opened in 1987 and immediately fulfilled its ambitions by regaining a round of the World Motorcycle Championships - an event that continues to this day as the Grand Prix of the Czech Republic.
 The circuit has remained largely unchanged, save for a revised pit entry which debuted in 1996.
-Alongside the MotoGP races, the circuit now also hosts a round of the World Superbikes and a variety of car events over the years, including the WTCC and FIA GT series.
+Alongside the MotoGP races, the circuit has also hosted rounds of the World Superbikes and a variety of car events over the years, including the WTCC and FIA GT series.